-WatchandWager.com LLC has its operational base in Lexington, Kentucky, with its head office in Larkspur, California, and provides pari-mutuel, or pool-betting, wagering services through a number of distribution channels to a global client base.
-The company holds United States pari-mutuel licences for its ADW business in the US, issued by North Dakota, California, Maryland and Colorado.
+WatchandWager.com LLC has its operational base in Lexington, Kentucky, with its head office in Larkspur, California, and provides pari-mutuel wagering, or pool-betting, services through a number of distribution channels to a global client base.
+The company holds United States pari-mutuel licences for its ADW business in the US, issued by the States of by North Dakota, California, Maryland, Colorado, Minnesota, New York, Washington and Kentucky.
 The business provides wagering opportunities predominantly on horse and greyhound racing and has contracted with a significant number of prestigious racetrack partners within the United States, Hong Kong, France, Canada, United Kingdom, Ireland, and Australia amongst others.
-It provides wagering facilities to customers through its website, watchandwager.com, as well as offering a business-to-business wagering product and a telephone call centre.
+It provides wagering facilities to customers through its interactive website, watchandwager.com, as well as offering a business-tobusiness wagering product and a telephone call centre.